 The health secretary, Matt Hancock, has appointed Hadley Beeman, the Department for Digital, Media, Culture and Sport’s former tech and security expert, as his chief technology advisor.

-Berry, who would have advised Hancock when he digital and culture secretary, has been tasked with helping to modernise the NHS as part of a major transformation programme.
+Berry, who advised Hancock when he was digital and culture secretary, has been tasked with helping to modernise the NHS as part of a major transformation programme.

 In a LinkedIn post, Beeman commented: “I’m delighted to say that I’m returning to Health, to work on transforming the NHS so that every part of it can use the best tech — now and going forward.”

-Beeman’s appointment comes just a few weeks after Hancock pledged to invest almost half a billion pounds in transforming NHS technology.
-Some £75m will be invested in reducing the NHS’s reliance on paper systems, while a further £412m will be spent on transforming technology in hospitals – in a bid to improve patient care.
+Beeman’s appointment comes just weeks after Hancock pledged to invest almost half a billion pounds in transforming NHS technology.
+Some £75m will be invested in reducing the NHS’s reliance on paper systems, while a further £412m will be spent on transforming technology in hospitals, in a bid to improve patient care.